el-loserio/wedding/_partials/party.md

 ### Best Man: Gary

 Gary and Steven became friends over the course of second-year Latin class, where they shared an interest in playing table football and not paying much attention to Latin.
-That friendship persisted all through school, university and beyond, despite living many miles from each other for several years, and over time their shared interests grew to include wrestling, hill-walking, beer, boardgames, and an unhealthy interest in maths stats and maths jokes.
+That friendship persisted all through school, university and beyond, despite living many miles from each other for several years, and over time their shared interests grew to include wrestling, hill-walking, beer, boardgames, and an unhealthy interest in maths, mainly maths jokes.

 Neither of them remembers any Latin.